 The upstairs space is large enough for a perfect bedroom or an office.
 The porch area can be easily extended to the left side of the house.
 Many cabin plans with wrap-around porch have a roof cover.
 Nova’s design will allow extending the existing roof over the porch creating a nice shelter from the elements.
 What can be better than drinking a cup of hot coffee on your porch with a morning newspaper or whatever device you’re getting your news from?

 Porch: 98 ft²

 DIY building cost: $31,200

-Layla is one of the most traditional-looking small cabins plans with a loft and a porch.
-The loft can be used for sleeping or storage.
+Layla is one of the most traditional-looking small granny pods plans with a loft and a porch.
+The loft can be used for storage.
 Most importantly for the elderly, the main bedroom is on the ground floor.
 Since the porch is barely large enough for a couple of rocking chairs, it would be a good idea to extend it a bit wrapping around the living room.
-Yes, and don’t forget about a place for your BBQ!
+Yes, and don’t forget about a place for a rocking chair on the porch!

 As with many other floor plans, our suggestion would be adding a window on the kitchen wall above the sink.
 Washing dishes while looking at the neighbor’s cat chasing a squirrel makes this mundane process much more exciting.